-The maintenance period shall commence at each separate and distinct conclusion of the warranty period of the Work for each toll zone, for each Walk-in Center and the Operations Center.
+The maintenance period shall commence at each separate and distinct conclusion of the warranty period of the Work for each toll zone, for each wWalk-in center and the coperations center.
 The Contractor understands that all maintenance periods may not run concurrently.
-The maintenance period shall be for a length of 48 months, provided however that the 48 month period shall be measured from expiration of the warranty for the last Crossing to achieve Substantial Completion Acceptance maintenance period commencement date.
-The Joint Board shall have two (2) options to extend the maintenance period for two (2) years each, which may be exercised, in the Joint Board's sole discretion, by written notification to the Contractor sixty (60) days prior to the expiration of the maintenance term in effect.
+The maintenance period shall be for a length of 48 months, provided however that the 48 month period shall be measured from the last expiration of the warranty for the last Crossing to achieve Substantial Completion Acceptance maintenance period commencement date.
+The Contractor understand that the Joint Board recognizes that some maintenance periods may be for less than 48 months and that the desire of the Joint Board is to have all maintenance periods end on the same date.
+The Joint Board shall retain the right, within its sole discretion, for have two (2) additional options to extend the maintenance period for two (2) years each, which can may be exercised, in the Joint Board's sole discretion, by written notification to the Contractor sixty (60) days prior to the expiration of the maintenance term in effect.
 Pursuant to Subsection of the Contract 12.2.4 the Contractor shall provide a Maintenance Performance Bond and a Maintenance Payment Bond.